Family Counselling In Singapore: 3 Issues Families Face And How To Solve Them

 #3: COUNSELLING IS NOT WORKING FOR ALL OF US BECAUSE WE ONLY END UP CIRCLING AND REPEATING THE SAME THING.
 IS THERE HOPE FOR US?

 Yes.
 Do not feel hopeless when the family or divorce counselling in Singapore is not working because it might be for some reason.
-The therapist may be using a different method that does not align with the situation, unresolved issues you did not tell them or the lack of initiative.
+Each qualified counsellor in Singapore is different, and may be using a different method that does not align with the situation, unresolved issues you did not tell them or the lack of initiative.
 You can always do something about these.
 Here are some steps to take:

 - Feel free to explore all your options.
 Do you need to join a women association in Singapore to empower yourself?
 Or student care services to become active in the community and realise the importance of volunteering?
 Anything that helps you improve yourself can help the situation you are experiencing.